The Paradise Sun is set in lush gardens right next to Anse Volbert

 Food quality: In the Main Restaurant, a very nice breakfast buffet is served 7.00–10.00am, with juices, fresh tropical fruits, cereals, yoghurts, freshly baked breads and pastries, and cold meats and cheeses.
 There is also a 'live' cooking area for made-to-order pancakes and eggs.
 The staff serve tea and coffee at neatly laid individual tables, In the evening, a la carte dinners are served here 7.00–10.00pm from Monday to Thursday and on Saturday, with advance bookings essential.

 The Beach Restaurant offers casual a la carte lunches from 12.30pm to 3.00pm and very extensive buffet dinners (7.00–10.00pm).
 There's a real pizza oven, operating day and night, and an array of Creole and international specials on offer.
 Themed evening buffet meals are often accompanied by island bands singing a mix of European pop classics and Seychellois favourites.

 Dining style: Individual Tables

 Drinks included: Drinks are not included.

 Beach holidays: The soft sandy beach of Anse Volbert stretches an impressive 3km, and at its western end sits Paradise Sun.
-Swimming is good all year round here (calmest from November to May), and there's snorkelling and diving around Curieuse Marine National Park.
-Back ashore, the palm-fringed bay offers good dappled shade and some beachfront restaurants.See more ideas for Beach holidays in Seychelles
+Enjoy beach holidays all year round here (calmest from November to May).
+Back ashore, the palm-fringed bay offers good dappled shade and beachfront restaurants.See more ideas for Beach holidays in Seychelles

 Attitude towards children: Children are welcome to stay at Paradise Sun.